Expedition Handlebar Pack

 Materials & care

-Eliminating the need for a bulky front rack, the Pack fastens to handlebars with a reinforced attachment system that adds stability while improving handling and preventing abrasion.
+Eliminating the need for a bulky front rack, the bag fastens to handlebars with a reinforced attachment system that adds stability while improving handling and preventing abrasion.
 Dual roll-top closure keeps the contents secure, while allowing flexible packing capacity.
-A hands-free air release vent makes compressing the Pack hassle-free, while welded seams ensure that contents stay dry in all conditions.
+A hands-free air release vent makes compressing the bag hassle-free, while welded seams ensure that contents stay dry in all conditions.

-Available in two sizes: the 14L version is ideal for long haul touring, while the 9L is well suited for endurance road racing and randonneuring.
-While excellent as a standalone Pack, it’s possible to expand it with an Accessory Pack that provides a handy pocket for food and electronics.
+The handlebar bag is available in two sizes: the 14L version is ideal for long haul touring, while the 9L is well suited for endurance road racing and randonneuring.
+While excellent as a standalone bag, it’s possible to expand it with an Accessory Pack that provides a handy pocket for food and electronics.

-The Expedition Handlebar Pack is cut from a three-layer laminate fabric that was developed specifically for Apidura.
+The handlebar bag is cut from a three-layer laminate fabric that was developed specifically for Apidura.
 The material is lightweight, and is highly resistant to tears and abrasion.
 Notably, it’s welded together at the seams, creating a watertight seal that ensures complete waterproofing.

-The Handlebar Pack’s attachment points are reinforced with Hypalon, a rubberised nylon used to provide extra protection against friction and abrasion.
+The handlebar bag’s attachment points are reinforced with Hypalon, a rubberised nylon used to provide extra protection against friction and abrasion.
 For the straps, we’ve chosen Woojin buckles for their strength and reliability.

-Wash by hand, using a mild diluted soap if necessary.
+Wash the handlebar bag by hand, using a mild diluted soap if necessary.
 Afterwards, let it air dry.

 Do not machine wash, machine dry, or iron.

 Expedition Handlebar Pack FEATURES